Kays-Somewhere/CTF-Write-Ups/DoD Cyber Sentinel 2025/ABOUT THE CTF.md

 "This DoD-sponsored competition is designed to identify individuals interested in pursuing a cybersecurity career with the DoD.
 Our mission is to find experienced and emerging cybersecurity job-seekers looking to advance their careers while safeguarding our nation’s critical, digital infrastructure." - https://www.correlation-one.com/dod-cyber-sentinel

 The focus was on finding a variety flags in categories ranging from forensics, malware analysis, and recon.
 The challanges ranged 75 to 300 points.
-The challanges were open for 8 hours from 11:00 am to 7:00 pm on June 14th 2025 EST. At the time of writing (6/15/25) no questions are able to be viewed.
+The challanges were open for 8 hours from 11:00 am to 7:00 pm on June 14th 2025 EST. At the time of writing (6/17/25) no questions were able to be viewed.

 CTF Portal- https://dodcybersentineljune2025.ctfd.io/